wloving77/dmtl4-MCS/src/introduction.md

 It's not the students' faults.
 The traditional course was great when we didn't have the science and technology that we do now have.
-This course uses the Lean 4 environment to present the formal concepts taught in traditional courses but now presented in full generality.
+This course uses the Lean 4 environment to present the formal concepts taught in traditional courses but now presented in greater generality.
-For example, students in this class formally define properties of binary relations on sets, such as the property of a relation of being symmetric.
-In English, it's just, "Given a binary relation r on a set s, then if for every e and f from s, if (e, f) is in r then so is (f, e).
+For example, students in this class formally define properties of binary relations on sets, such as the property of a relation r of being symmetric.
+In English, it's "Given a binary relation r on a set s, then if for every e and f from s, if (e, f) is in r then so is (f, e).
-The best one can manage to assert in first-order logic is that for some particular relation r it's the case that for every e, f, in s, (e,f) in r implies (f,e) in r."
+The best one can manage to express in first-order logic is that for some particular relation r it's the case that for every e, f, in s, (e,f) in r implies (f,e) in r."
 In Lean one says, for any type, t, any set s of objects of type T, any binary r relation on s, and any values, e and f in s, then if (e, f) is in r then so is (f, e).
 Learning to think abstractly is a major underlying aim of a DMT class.